dechamps/FlexASIO/CONFIGURATION.md

 interpret this setting in complicated and confusing ways, so it is recommended to experiment with various values.

-**Note:** with WASAPI Exclusive, it is strongly recommended to leave this option to its default value of `0.0`.
+**Note:** with WASAPI Exclusive, when using only a single device (i.e. input *or* output), it is recommended to leave this option to its default value of `0.0`.
 Other values have been observed to make latency much worse.

 **Note:** the TOML parser that FlexASIO uses require all floating point values to have a decimal point.
 So, for example, `1` will not work, but `1.0` will.